SomeoneTyping/PowerShell-Java-Analyser/README.md

 ## Quickstart

-1. Import this module to you PowerShell
+1. Import this module to your PowerShell

 2. More dokumentation coming soon...